zephyrproject-rtos/zephyr/samples/net/zperf/README.rst

 .. code-block:: console

-   zperf> udp.upload2 v6 10 1K 1M
+   zperf> udp upload2 v6 10 1K 1M

 or like this if you want to test TCP:

 .. code-block:: console

-   zperf> tcp.upload2 v6 10 1K 1M
+   zperf> tcp upload2 v6 10 1K 1M

 If Zephyr is acting as a server, set the download mode as follows for UDP:

 .. code-block:: console

-   zperf> udp.download 5001
+   zperf> udp download 5001

 or like this for TCP:

 .. code-block:: console

-   zperf> tcp.download 5001
+   zperf> tcp download 5001

 and in the host side, iPerf must be executed with the following